Jude the Apostle: Brother of James or son of James?

 Opinion is divided on whether Jude the apostle was also Jude, brother of Jesus, the traditional author of the Epistle of Jude.
-Generally, Catholics believe the two Judes are the same person, while Protestants do not.
+Generally, Catholics believe the two Judes are the same person.

 According to the surviving fragments of the work Exposition of the Sayings of the Lord of the Apostolic Father Papias of Hierapolis, who lived c.
-70–163 AD, Mary the wife of Cleophas or Alphaeus would be the mother of Judas the brother of Jesus that Papias identifies with Thaddeus:
+60–130 AD, Mary the wife of Cleophas or Alphaeus would be the mother of Judas the brother of Jesus that Papias identifies with Thaddeus:

+However, the above fragment is properly attributed by J.B.
+Lightfoot to a different Papias, an 11th century Latin lexicographer.
+The quotation is found in this Papias' Elementarium Doctrinae Rudimentum.